divers are in such a hurry to collect c-cards and to buy fancy dive

 "If" we are telling it like it is, and we are, leadership level divers have little to brag about when it comes to buoyancy skills and veteran non leadership divers believe that because of their number of dives and years of diving they have accumulated buoyancy skills that are “good enough”.
 What sort of example do these divers offer to a novice?

-If you believe that these skills are readily available through the agents of the status quo, you may be gravely mistaken.
 More often than not, the people who currently control the dive industry and dive training are part of the problem rather than part of the solution.
 Diving is equipment intensive and equipment dominated and it is in the best interests of the “Recreational Dive Business” to keep the focus on gear.
 They keep the emphasis on equipment because that's the origin of their PAY DAY!"
 As usual, you can, follow the money trail to the best answer.

 1. Identify Buoyancy Control as your goal.